Skip to main content

 Adding a Salesforce org connection via OAuth

-OAuth is the recommended method for connecting to all orgs.
-As not all features and functionality work with other methods of connecting.
+OAuth is the recommended method for connecting to all orgs, as not all features and functionality work with other methods of connecting.

 1. You can add an org from either the Compare and deploy page or the Salesforce orgs page in the Gearset app.